The Living Lab

 Overview

-Sharing personal information to those who we do not trust may pose a risk to our safety.
-In a related study, we are showing younger children a story about a peer who plays a game that shares the peer’s personal information, such as their name and address, with other kids.
-We are then asking children if they think the game is “nice” or “mean”.
-We are interested in learning at what age children think sharing personal information with others is a violation of their rights.
-We predict that although younger children may not understand who should be in charge of their data, they understand that their information should be protected.
+Children have large digital footprints.
+Their activity online, including information about their identities is turned into data that could be shared with other users and companies.
+Digital platforms should not be sharing information with others without their permission.
+In this study, we are interested in learning at what age children appreciate that apps sharing users’ personal information without permission is a violation of that users’ rights.
+Children see a story about a peer who plays a game that shares the peer’s personal information, such as their name and address, with other kids.
+We then ask children if they think the game is “nice” or “mean”.
+We predicted that although younger children may not understand who should be in charge of their data, they understand that their information should be protected.

 Results

-We found that by age 8, children evaluated a game sharing personal information more negatively (less nice and less desirable to play), than a game that does not.
+We found that by age 7/8, children evaluated a game sharing personal information more negatively (less nice and less desirable to play), than a game that does not.
 Younger children (age 5) did not view a game that shares personal information any differently than one that does not.
-Children’s judgments gradually decreased with age.
+Older children cared a great deal about permission or consent and viewed information sharing as acceptable when the user gave permission.
+We are currently preparing this data for publication so check back in a year for the official paper!

 Data Transfer Beliefs